oebelus/studyBuddy/README.md

 - [ ] Adding other document formats.
 - [ ] Fix small screens' UI.
 - [X] Upload your own quiz from a JSON file.
+- [ ] Adding current question index to the navigation.